a2n-off/archupdate/README.md

 Because `yay` cover all the db (core, extra, aur, ...) and `pacman` handle only core and extra.

+### I want to update the PKGBUILD or the .SRCINFO for the AUR

+You have to made a pr in this repository for that : [https://github.com/bouteillerAlan/kdeplasma-arch-update-notifier-git](https://github.com/bouteillerAlan/kdeplasma-arch-update-notifier-git)

 ## Code of conduct, license, authors, changelog, contributing

 See the following file :